 COME AND JOIN US

+We welcome children whose families live in the local area as well as those who attend church.
 We are delighted that you are considering making an application for your child to join our wonderful school.
 St Joseph’s is a very special place where our pupils are supported on their educational journey by a fantastic, committed teaching staff.
 I am so proud to be the Chair of Governors and I can promise you that your child will be cherished at our school.
-We are a Passionist congregation school, with close links to St Joseph’s Church in Highgate.
-Catholic life is at the heart of our school and our staff work hard to develop and support the faith of each child who attends.
+Dr Paul Lasok

-To apply for a Reception place, parents are requested to complete both an E- Application Form via your local borough and a Supplementary Information Form (SIF) which is available to download by clicking on the link below or collected from the School Office and returned to the school Office.
+To apply for a Reception place, parents are requested to complete both an E- Application Form via your local borough and a Supplementary Information Form (SIF) which is available via the on-line application, or to download by clicking on the link below or collected from the School Office and returned to the school Office.
 The Supplementary Information Form MUST be returned to the school office.
-Without this form we will be unable to rank your child’s application any higher than an 11 on our over-subscription criteria.
+Without this form we will be unable to rank your child’s application any higher than a 9 on our over-subscription criteria.

-To apply for an in-year place parents are requested to complete a Supplementary Information Form (SIF) which is available to download by clicking on the link below or collected from the School Office.
+To apply for an in-year place parents are requested to complete a Supplementary Information Form (SIF) which is available via the on-line application or to download by clicking on the link below or collected from the School Office.
 The Supplementary Information Form MUST be returned to the school office.
 Without this form we will be unable to rank your child’s application any higher than an 11 on our over-subscription criteria.

 Applicants wishing to be considered as a practising Catholic must submit a Certificate of Catholic Practice (CCP) which is available from your priest.
 Parents should fill in the top part of the form with their details and then take the form to their parish priest (or the priest at the parish where they normally worship) for signature.
 It is the parent’s duty to ensure that the CCP is submitted to the school in good time.
 The priest will only sign this form if he knows you and agrees that you are a practicing Catholic family.
 If your child has been Baptised we will require sight of the original Baptismal certificate.